 Palate: All evidence of tannic structure had disappeared from the wine and only a suggestion of the rich, dark fruit remained on the palate.
 We found it to be completely characterless and actually wound up pouring the remainder down the sink.

-Conclusion: In our judgment this wine was DOA - dead, flat and tasteless.
+Conclusion: In our judgement this wine was DOA - dead, flat and tasteless.
 We gave it a "Percent of Preservation" score of 20% to 25%.
 Down the drain!!

 Palate: The tannins had softened substantially and the fruit was certainly not as pronounced as the original but overall the wine was still eminently drinkable.

 Conclusion: While this wine had certainly lost some of its edge, it was still very enjoyable.
-We gave it a "Percent of Preservation" score of 65 to 70 percent.
+We gave it a "Percent of Preservation" score of 65% to 70%

 The VacuVin Pump Preserved Bottle ($12.95 with one reusable cork)